 The difference between the hub prices can be traced back to two main sources.
 First, potential barriers to trade can hinder price convergence even between hubs (see Annex I).
-Second, European gas hubs are on different maturity levels, and more mature hubs generally produce lower prices.
-For this reason, based on the results of a paper by Heather and Petrovich (2017)75, we will evaluate briefly the maturity of CEGH and PSV relative to each other and other European gas hubs.
+Second, European gas hubs are on different maturity levels, and more mature hubs generally produce prices, which reflect actual market conditions better.
+For this reason, based on the results of a paper by Heather and Petrovich (2017), we will evaluate briefly the maturity of CEGH and PSV relative to each other and other European gas hubs.